Itssanthoshhere/Data-Structures-and-Algorithms/C++ with DSA-learning-journey/Day69 - Basic Hashing - Collision & The Division Method/README.md

-Here's a `README.md` file for Day 69 in the requested format:

----

 # 🚀 Day 69: Basic Hashing - Understanding Collision & The Division Method in Hashing 🚀

 Today, we dive into **hashing**, specifically focusing on the concept of *collision* and the **Division Method**.
 Hashing maps data into a fixed-size structure, enhancing the efficiency of data retrieval.
 This technique is crucial for real-time applications where fast lookups are needed.